Asli Demirguc-Kunt

 Asli Demirgüç-Kunt is a Turkish economist.
 She is a non-resident Fellow at the Center for Global Development and a former chief economist of the Europe and Central Asia Region of The World Bank.
 During her 33-year career at The World Bank, she also served as the Director of Research, Director of Development Policy, and the Chief Economist of the Finance and Private Sector Development Network, conducting research and advising on financial and private sector development issues.
 She has authored more than 100 research papers, as well as books, is widely published in academic journals, and is among the most-cited researchers in the world.
-Demirguc-Kunt has been named one of the top 10 women in economics as of June 2015 and one of the top 10 percent of Female Economists for her contributions to the field of economics.
+Demirgüç-Kunt has been named one of the top 10 women in economics as of June 2015 and one of the top 10 percent of Female Economists for her contributions to the field of economics.

 Education

-She received her Bachelor of Arts degree from Bosphorus University (formerly Robert College, Istanbul, Turkey) in June 1983.
-In June 1985, she graduated from Ohio State University with a Master of Arts degree in Economics.
+She received her Bachelor of Arts degree from Boğaziçi University (formerly Robert College) in June 1983.
+In June 1985, she graduated from Ohio State University with a Master of Arts degree in economics.
 She continued her education at Ohio State University and earned her Ph.D. in economics in June 1990.